 9. REPORTS FROM LEAD MEMBERS, COUNCIL WORKING PARTIES AND OUTSIDE BODIES.

-- Redundant post on Brackenley Lane and Skipton Road has been referred to a contactor by NYCC Area 5 for action.
+- Redundant post on Brackenley Lane and Skipton Road has been removed.

-9.3 Road Safety Report – Cllr Smith – Verbal report
+Road Safety Report – Cllr Smith – Nothing to report

 9.4 Speedwatch Report - Cllr Hill – Report circulated since last meeting - points raised